maxyar12/insight-challenge/README.md

 APPROACH

-I code with Python.
-I store the users in a list.
  I store the social network information and purchase histories as well as most other user data in dictionaries.

-The friend network is stored as an adjacency list.
-The social network is constructed by breadth first search with fixed stopping depth D. Purchasing statistics for each users network are calculated for the T latest purchases in the network in the module snpurchasestats.
+The social network is constructed by breadth first search with fixed stopping depth D.

+Purchasing statistics for each users network are calculated for the T latest purchases in a separate module.
 --------------------------------------------------------------------------------------------------------------------

 DEPENDENCIES